marned91/ReUze-SP2/README.md

 - PostCSS: Utilized for processing the Tailwind CSS.
 - API: Interacted with the auction API to manage user data, listings, and bids.
 - GitHub: Version control was handled via GitHub.
+- ESLint & Prettier: Ensures code consistency and best practices across the project.
 - Netlify: Deployed on Netlify for public access.

+# Project Structure:
+The site uses a custom JavaScript router function to manage page navigation without the need for a JavaScript framework.
+This project is built with multiple pages and content that dynamically load based on the user's navigation.
+- Homepage: Displays featured categories and search option.
+- Authentication: Login/register pages.
+- Profile: Users can view and edit their profile details, view listing history, and purchase history.
+- Listings: View, filter active/expired and search for available auction items.
+- Listing Creation: Registered users can create new auction listings.
+- Bidding: Registered users can place bids on items.

 ### Development Tools
 - Figma: Used for wireframing, prototyping and design guide.